National rules and regulations New

 The billing is carried out independently of the processing and in most cases in the later course or after completion of the procedure.
 Proof of payment is not part of the valid submission.

-Billing is made to the organization registered as the point of contact for the Union.
-If other billing roles (e.g., other billing recipient, other payer) are desired, they must be communicated to BASG in a document to be uploaded in the "Proof of Payment of Fee" section of the Clinical Trials Information System (CTIS).
+The billing address should be communicated to BASG in a document to be uploaded in the "Proof of Payment of Fee" section of the Clinical Trials Information System (CTIS).
 This is only an information document and not a confirmation of payment.
+Otherwise, the invoice will go to the sponsor.
+Since it is a document for information, a resubmission for a substantial modification is not required, unless the billing information itself needs to be updated.

 Appeal procedure